Alex-S-H-P/dices/README.md

 DICE ENVIRONMENT
 ------------------------------------------

+>>>
 ```

 You can then input a command.
-Each command will just be a formula like `1 + 2 + 3`
+Each command will simply be a formula like `1 + 2 + 3`.
-It will then parse the formula, and return its value.
+DICES will then parse through this prompt and execute it.

-What is important here is that you can use dice commands instead of values.
+What sets this apart here is the ability to use dice commands instead of values.
-So instead of `1 + 2 + 3`, you can use `1d2 + 1d4`.
+So on top of `1 + 2 + 3`, you can use `1d2 + 1d4`.

 Please note that the expected value and the maximal values are returned on each computation, whether it contains dice commands or not.
 It might look like this :